Akzidenz-Grotesk: Akzidenz-Grotesk Next

 In December 2006, Berthold announced the release of Akzidenz-Grotesk Next.
 Designed by Bernd Möllenstädt and Dieter Hofrichter, this typeface family features readjusted x-heights and weights throughout the family, giving a more consistent design.
-The family consists of 14 variants with 7 weights in roman and italic, in a single width.
+Original release of the family consists of 14 variants with 7 weights in roman and italic, in a single width.
+Extended and Condensed widths were added later, expanded the family to 42 fonts.

 Similarities to other typefaces

 Several type designers modelled typefaces on this popular typeface in the 1950s; Reynolds comments that the original Akzidenz-Grotesk has limitations in extended text: "the capital letters are slightly too dark."
 Max Miedinger at the Haas Foundry used it as a model for the typeface Neue Haas-Grotesk, released in 1957 and renamed Helvetica in 1961.
 Miedinger sought to refine the typeface making it more even and unified, with a higher x-height, tighter spacing and generally horizontal terminals.
 Two other releases from 1957, Adrian Frutiger's Univers and Bauer's Folio, take inspiration from Akzidenz-Grotesk; Frutiger's goal was to eliminate what he saw as unnecessary details, removing the dropped spur at bottom right of the G and converting the '1' and the '7' into two straight lines.

 Much more loosely, Transport, the typeface used on British road signs, was designed by Jock Kinneir and Margaret Calvert influenced by Akzidenz-Grotesk.
 However, many adaptations and letters influenced by other typefaces were incorporated to increase legibility and make characters more distinct.
+Around the same time, in 1961, Matthew Carter created an adaptation of Akzidenz-Grotesk for Heathrow Airport; similar to Helvetica, it switched to horizontal terminals and increases the x-height.
+Carter commented that "if you look at it today, you'd think [it] was a rip-off of Helvetica.
+But we'd never seen Helvetica in 1961 in London, although it had been produced in Switzerland near Basle at the Haas foundry in 1957.
+Even if we had seen it, and wanted to have it typeset in London, we'd have had to get on a plane and fly to Basle and have it typeset there, because the British typesetting trade was so conservative that typefaces like that were simply unobtainable.
+It was also released on some phototypesetting systems as Airport (not to be confused with other types of the same name).